Chef of the Year – East

 THIRD PLACE: $200 and an award to display proudly in your pizzeria.

-ALL CHEFS: A plaque to recognize your participation in Chef of the Year.
+ALL CHEFS: A certificate to recognize your participation in Chef of the Year.

 HOW WILL THE COMPETITION WORK?

 Competitors may enter a pizza with any combination and number of toppings they choose.
 There are no restrictions on dough, sauce, toppings or styles.
 Otherwise, imagination is your only limit!

 Make two (2) round pizzas at least 10 inches in diameter.

 Make two (2) square/rectangular pan pizzas at least 10 x 14 inches each

 Competitors will remove the finished pizza from oven, cut it and place it on a plate or tray for the judges.
 At this time Canadian Pizza magazine will take photos of chef with pizza, then the pizza will be taken to an area to have photos taken of the pizza itself.

 Competitors will decide which of the two pizzas will go to the judges.
 The second will be given to the audience for sampling.

 The pizza will be taken by a runner to the judging area.
 Here the description of the pizza will be read to the judges (who will each have a written recipe at hand).
 Staff will cut the pizza and allow each judge to choose a slice (piece).
 The judges will grade the pizza.
 Score sheets picked up by organizers at the end of the flight.
 Scores will be tallied during the competition by show management and winners confirmed by end of day.